 Step 6: Shake bong

-Shaking your bong, as well as your downstem and bowl inside the storage baggies, is the best way to remove heavy resin buildup.
+Shaking your bong, as well as your downstem and bowl inside the storage bags, is the best way to remove heavy resin buildup.
 Shake well until you can see the resin starting to come off.
 Once a satisfactory amount of resin has come loose, pour out the alcohol and sea salt.

 Step 7: Rinse the bong, downstem, and bowl